Ahead of Modi's Berlin visit, Germany insists on India's FTA talk with EU

 annually.

-The German Ambassador said Berlin supports India's aspiration to join the Nuclear Suppliers Group (NSG) and other export control regimes.
-On the South China sea dispute, Ney said India
+Ney said Berlin supports India’s aspiration to join the Nuclear Suppliers Group and other export control regimes.
+On the South China sea dispute, he said India

 RECOMMENDED FOR YOU